Blockchains/badger-timelock/README.md

 Once the timelock period is complete, the locked tokens can be withdrawn via the standard method.

 ## Governor
-Optionally, SmartTimelocks may assign a governor contract which can allow the timelock to send it's tokens to certain addresses, bypassing the balance rules.
-This is intended by used to allow staking the locked assets in approved contracts without spending them.
-However, many types of funtionality could be implemented using this feature along with special contracts.
+Optionally, SmartTimelocks may assign a governor contract which can allow the timelock to send it's locked tokens to approved addresses, bypassing the balance rules.
+This is intended to allow staking of the locked assets in approved contracts, without truly transferring them.
+However, many types of functionality could be implemented using this feature along with special contracts.